Observe Then Act: Asynchronous Active Vision-Action Model for Robotic Manipulation: Experiment Setup

 \section{Experiment Setup}

-\textbf{Task Setting.} We trained and evaluated our model on RLBench\cite{james2020rlbench}, a widely-used public benchmark for robotic manipulation in reinforcement learning.
-Task selection followed two criteria: 1) each task must include at least one viewpoint with significant visual occlusion, and 2) no single fixed or wrist-mounted camera provides consistently low occlusion across selected tasks.
-As the ROI shifts throughout the manipulation process, and there may be phases without distinct objects(e.g., midair gripper movements), defining occlusion rates based on object segmentation, as done in previous methods\cite{chen2020transferable,burusa2024gradient}, is impractical.
-To address this, we define Task Occlusion Rate(TOR) for a given viewpoint as the average occupancy entropy of the ROI where the gripper’s goal actions occur, based on observations from that viewpoint across $L = 100$ demo trajectories, as described in Eq.\eqref{eq:TOR}.
-Here, $E^l_{t'_k}$ represents the ROI occupancy entropy at the $k$-th keyframe in trajectory $l$ after viewpoint adjustment where the ROI center is set to the gripper's goal position in the demo observation.
-To compare the occlusion levels across selected tasks, we assume that the human-demoed active viewpoint contains the strongest task-specific prior knowledge.
-Thus, we can obtain the \textit{Relative} TOR by dividing the TOR of the selected viewpoint by the TOR of the human-demoed active viewpoint(oracle).
+\textbf{Tasks and Initialization Settings.} We trained and evaluated our model on RLBench \cite{james2020rlbench}, a widely used public benchmark for robotic manipulation. {The basic scene of RLBench is illustrated in Fig.\ref{fig:framework}, featuring several pre-set cameras, including fixed \textit{front} and \textit{overhead} views, as well as a \textit{wrist-mounted} camera attached to the gripper.
+At the start of each episode, the scene objects are randomly positioned within a legal region of $0.67\text{m}\times0.91\text{m}$ on the tabletop and randomly rotated around the $z$-axis of the world frame, which is perpendicular to the table.
+This ensures variation in scene initialization, guaranteeing differences in each training and testing episode.} We selected 8 tasks (Table \ref{tab:Average Success Rate}) from RLBench following two criteria: 1) each task must include at least one RLBench default viewpoint with significant visual occlusion, and 2) no single fixed or wrist-mounted camera provides consistently low occlusion across the selected tasks.
+To evaluate the occlusion level of tasks and viewpoints, we define the Viewpoint Occlusion Rate (VOR) for a given viewpoint as the average occupancy entropy of the ROI where the gripper's goal actions occur.
+This is calculated based on observations from that viewpoint across $L = 100$ demonstration trajectories, as described in Eq.\eqref{eq:TOR}.
+Here, $E^{l,k}$, represents the ROI occupancy entropy at the $k$-th keyframe in trajectory $l$, after the viewpoint adjustment.
+Furthermore, we normalize the VOR of all viewpoints with reference to the VOR of the human-demonstrated viewpoint in the same task.
+This normalization facilitates intuitive comparisons across tasks and viewpoints.
+The results are shown in Fig.\ref{fig:NVOR}.